SylvainRoy/coronatank/README.md

 # How to build/use the docker image of the server?

 The docker image is automatically built on docker hub.
 So, the simplest option is to pull it from there:

     docker run -p 8888:8888 -d sroy/tank

 In case you want to build it yourself:

     docker build -t <user/repository> .
     docker run -p 8888:8888 -d <user/repository>

 # What's next?

- * A docker image of the server to easily deploy it in the cloud.
  * A small AI to allow a single player mode.
  * Better weapons!
  * Sprites!